BlacketWare/.github/README.md

 # .github
-This is a repository that holds the profile information displayed.
-[Coming Soon]
+This is a repository that holds the profile information for BlacketWare (system repo).